-Seattle filmmaker Lynn Shelton, whose naturalistic films of delicate human comedy included “Your Sister’s Sister,” “Humpday” and “Laggies,” died Friday in Los Angeles at the age of 54.
-A statement from her publicist gave the cause of death as a blood disorder.
+Seattle filmmaker Lynn Shelton, whose naturalistic films of delicate human comedy included “Your Sister’s Sister,” “Humpday” and “Laggies,” died Saturday in Los Angeles at the age of 54, of acute myeloid leukemia.

 Her creative and romantic partner Marc Maron, who appeared in her most recent film “Sword of Trust,” and whom she directed for two TV comedy specials, gave more details about her death in a statement, quoted in Indiewire: “I have some awful news.
 Lynn passed away last night.
 She collapsed yesterday morning after having been ill for a week.”
 He stated that her death was not due to COVID-19, but “a previously unknown, underlying condition … The doctors could not save her.
 They tried.
 Hard.”
 Maron described Ms. Shelton as a “beautiful, kind, loving, charismatic artist.
 Her spirit was pure joy.”

 Beloved in her hometown, Ms. Shelton was the first local filmmaker to have her work open the Seattle International Film Festival (SIFF), in 2012, and did it again a second time in 2019.
 Beth Barrett, artistic director of SIFF, said Saturday that every one of Ms. Shelton’s films played in the festival at some point.
 “Her spirit of collaborativeness and her genuine joy at making films was part of the reason that the last 15 years of filmmaking in Seattle has been so powerful — and frankly has been headed up by so many women,” said Barrett, describing Ms. Shelton as an inspirational figure and mentor.
 “She believed in the power of film.
 She believed that it cost you nothing to be nice to people you worked with, and that spirit should carry through into whatever you did.”